obsidian-tasks-group/obsidian-tasks/docs/How To/Style custom statuses.md

 However, most snippets can be applied to any theme, giving you much more flexibility.

-Different CSS Snippets and Themes use different letters and symbols inside `[` and `]`, so it's more efficient to select your styling first, and then [set up your custom statuses]({{ site.baseurl }}{% link how-to/set-up-custom-statuses.md %}) for the symbol character your chosen styling supports.
+Different CSS Snippets and Themes use different letters and symbols inside `[[Set up custom statuses|` and `]`, so it's more efficient to select your styling first, and then [set up your custom statuses]] for the symbol character your chosen styling supports.

 This pages walks through downloading and using a CSS snippet to make them look good.